- Who is eligible?

-You can lease up to 1 acre of tribally owned trust land for a house.
-Requests for anything larger than that need to be approved by the Business Committee.
+You can lease up to half an acre of tribally owned trust land for a house.

 Leases will be for two 25 year terms (50 years total) and then they can be renewed.
-Each year of the lease costs $1.00 ($25.00 for the first 25 years and another $25 for the next) and the price is the same no matter what size property you lease.
+Each year of the lease costs $1.00 ($25.00 for the first 25 years and another $25 for the next).

 You must build, or install a house.
 Mobile homes, pre-fabricated homes or site built homes are allowed.
 RV’s and campers are not allowed as permanent homes, but can be used as temporary homes while you build your house.
 Temporary RV’s must be connected to power, water and sewer.

 - How long do I have to build my house?

 You have 2 years after your lease is issued to build your house.
 If you do not build by the deadline, then your lease will terminate.

 - Is the Tribe building houses for us?

 No, the Tribe is only leasing Tribal Trust land to tribal members, the rest is up to you.